Easy recipes from around the World, including Great British classics, dinners and snacks

 Szechuan Chicken Stir-fry recipe Jamie Oliver

-This post may contain affiliate links, as an Amazon Associate, I earn a small commission from qualifying purchases but of course, at no extra cost to you.
+This post contains affiliate links.
+As an Amazon Associate, I may earn a small commission from qualifying purchases, at no additional cost to you.

 Szechuan Chicken Stir Fry

-Although despite the use of both dried chillies and Szechuan peppercorns, I'd say it isn't really very spicy, so next time I'll be adding more peppercorns than he used and that'll fix it!
+Although despite the use of both dried chillies and Szechuan peppercorns, I'd say it isn't really very spicy, so next time I'll be adding more peppercorns than he used, and that'll fix it!

-I found the recipe from the Jamie Oliver recipe app so I don't think it's in any of his books, I've certainly never come across it anyway.
+I found the recipe from the Jamie Oliver recipe app, so I don't think it's in any of his books.
+I've certainly never come across it anyway.

-Give this a try and I'm sure you will love it as much as we did.
-You will need a good wok, I used my Stellar Wok.
+Give this a try, and I'm sure you will love it as much as we did.
+You will need a good wok.
+I used my Stellar Wok.

-You will need Szechuan peppercorns for this recipe, nothing else compares to their taste.
-Sometimes as in this picture you'll notice the spelling is different, but Sichuan peppercorns are the same thing.
+You will need Szechuan peppercorns for this recipe; nothing else compares to their taste.
+Sometimes as in this picture, you'll notice the spelling is different, but Sichuan peppercorns are the same thing.

 Recipe Top Tip!